-Monthly and annual subscription costs are listed here, and vary by state.
+Pricing: Monthly and annual subscription costs are available on its website and vary by state.
 Casemaker is provided for free through many participating state and local bar associations.

 VersusLaw was founded in 1985 as Timeline Publishing Company.
 VersusLaw’s mission is to provide legal practitioners with access to current, in-depth, and easy-to-use legal research.
 VersusLaw offers low-cost competition to Westlaw and LexisNexis.
 VersusLaw offers access to core U.S. court decisions, federal and state statutes, and administrative codes and regulations at a lower monthly and annual subscription prices than LexisNexis and Westlaw.
 VersusLaw’s target market is law students, academic law libraries, small firms, solo practitioners, and non-lawyers.